uwplse/PUMPKIN-PATCH/README.md

 Reading the [paper](http://tlringer.github.io/pdf/pumpkinpaper.pdf) may help if you are interested in understanding the internals of the tool.
 The paper links to a release that captures the code as it was when we wrote the paper.
+The [talk video](http://www.youtube.com/watch?v=p-V9oerg5DU) may also be helpful.

 ## Building PUMPKIN